 During the summer, each student will receive information indicating the required academic and incidental fees, the date fees are due, and the method of payment.
 Academic fees include required and specified optional courses in the Faculty and in other divisions of the University.
 Incidental fees include campus services and student society fees.
 Students must pay at least the minimum first payment of fees in order to confirm their enrolment in courses.

 The fees charged to part-time students will be based on the number of courses in which the student is enrolled.

-Full fee and refund schedules are available in the KPE Registar's Office or on the student accounts website:
+Full fee and refund schedules are available on the student accounts website:

 www.fees.utoronto.ca